 Call these maple walnut squares whatever your heart desires.
 Bars.
 Blondies.
 Brownies.
 Bar cookies.
 They still offer the same superlatively sweet and gooey maple awesomeness atop a sweet shortbread crust regardless of what they're dubbed.

 Curious what to expect from these maple walnut squares?
 “Delicious and intensely maple-y.”
 “Similar to a pecan pie but creamier with a caramel chew.”
 “So much easier than making pie and with amazing results.”
 “I would eat these before any chocolate dessert any day.”
 “A recipe I’ll make again and again.”
 That’s what folks are saying about these superlatively gooey maple walnut squares or bars or blondies or bar cookies or brownies or whatever you want to call them besides perfection.
-This recipe has been updated.
 Originally published October 26, 2015.–Renee Schettler Rossi

 Maple Walnut Squares Recipe

 - Makes 9 (or more) squares

 - 1 stick (4 ounces) unsalted butter, cut into pieces and chilled, plus more for pan